-Sierra Leone 2017/2018
+Sierra Leone 2019

-Freedom of expression
+Freedoms of expression and association

 Human rights defenders

 Violations of the rights of land-rights defenders continued to be reported.
 On 21 January 2019, two people were shot dead during clashes that erupted between members of local communities and security forces deployed to protect the palm oil plantations of the agribusiness Socfin Group in the Sahn Malen Chiefdom in Pujehun District.
 After the clashes, security forces raided in villages looting properties.
 Nineteen members of Malen Affected Land Owners and Users Association (MALOA) were arrested and charged with alleged destruction of Socfin Group properties and attack on the police.
 As of 31 December, their cases were still pending.